oss-mirror/isc-bind9/bin/check/named-checkzone.rst

 performs the same checks as ``named`` does when loading a zone.
 This makes ``named-checkzone`` useful for checking zone files before configuring them into a name server.

-``named-compilezone`` is similar to ``named-checkzone``, but it always dumps the zone contents to a specified file in a specified format.
-It also applies stricter check levels by default, since the dump output is used as an actual zone file loaded by ``named``.
-When manually specified otherwise, the check levels must at least be as strict as those specified in the ``named`` configuration file.

 Options
 ~~~~~~~